 Always let your child try on shoes while standing up, as this is when the length and width of the feet are spread to its fullest.
 Most people have feet of different sizes, so you should always buy to fit the larger foot.

 When trying on a pair of shoes, ensure that there is adequate space between the end of the child’s toes and the end of the shoes.
-You can check by pressing your finger into the toe area, and find where the big toe ends.
-The space between the big toe and the end of the shoe toe should be should be about three-quarter of an inch wide.
-Also ensure that there is adequate space between the sides of the shoes and the sides of your child’s feet, and that they are not squeezed inside the shoes.
+You can check by pressing your finger into the toe area, and finding where the big toe ends.
+The space between the big toe and the end of the shoe toe should be about three-quarters of an inch wide.
+Also, ensure that there is adequate space between the sides of the shoes and the sides of your child’s feet and that they are not squeezed inside the shoes.

 There are four things to note when looking at the shoes’ construction: